 The most important element of the summary is evaluation.
 Ask a question about whether everybody feels like the workshop goals have been achieved.
 Introduce a brief discussion of the most important things and encourage people to use the newly acquired knowledge in practice.

-At the very end of the training workshop, it is worth getting to know the participants’ opinion.
+At the very end of the training workshop, it is worth getting to know the participants’ opinions.
 Use a brief survey – are the participants happy with the training, are they satisfied with new knowledge, what they liked and what was unnecessary, were their expectations met, and so on.
 You can use that feedback for future improvement of your workshops.

-How to organise a workshop remotely?
+How to organize a workshop remotely?

 Recently, we’ve been put in an unprecedented situation and meeting face-to-face is impossible.
 So is it possible to plan a workshop remotely?
 Of course!

-The global pandemic resulted in the massive popularity of online webinars where participants can communicate with the trainer in real-time.
+The global pandemic resulted in the massive popularity of online webinars where participants can communicate with the trainer in real time.
 Using virtual tools like Zoom or Jamboard, users can listen to the speaker, follow the multimedia presentation and ask questions on chat.